Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: The Dataset

-To systematically identify the root causes of failures, we adopt Grounded Theory (GT) annotation method \cite{1968The}, which is a qualitative research method that directly constructs theories from empirical data, to identify root cause patterns.
+we adopt Grounded Theory (GT) annotation method \cite{1968The}, which is a qualitative research method that directly constructs theories from empirical data, to identify root cause patterns.

-\textbf{Independent Annotation}.
-Three annotators with expertise in agentic systems independently examined system execution traces, where each annotator manually identifies the decisive errors and corresponding root cause based on the expert knowledge and understanding of failure logs.
-Additionally, each expert is instructed to separate their annotations into two categories: (i) cases in which they were fully confident about the correctness of the identified failure, and (ii) cases where they had any degree of uncertainty.
-The detailed information of this process is in Appendix \ref{app:annotation}.

-\textbf{Consensus Building}.
-Then, annotators focus specifically on the cases marked as uncertain in the first step.
-These instances are jointly reviewed, and through collaborative discussion, agreement is reached on the final labels.
+(i) \textbf{Independent Annotation}.
+Three annotators with expertise in agentic systems independently examined the execution traces, where each annotator manually identifies the decisive errors and corresponding root cause based on the expert knowledge and understanding of failure logs.
+Additionally, each expert is instructed to separate their annotations into two categories: cases where they are fully confident in the identified failure, and cases involving any degree of uncertainty. (ii) \textbf{Consensus Building}.
+Annotators then focus specifically on the cases marked as uncertain in the first step.
+These instances are jointly reviewed, and through collaborative discussion, agreement is reached on the final labels. (iii) \textbf{Cross Validation}.

-\textbf{Cross Validation}.
 Finally, we adopt a cross-validation procedure.
 Each expert reviews the annotations made by others to assess the consistency of labeling standards.
 If any discrepancies are identified, the annotators engage in further discussion and, when necessary, re-annotate the data together until consensus is achieved.
 By incorporating multiple perspectives and enforcing agreement among annotators, this process enhances the reliability of the final annotations.

-To assess the accuracy of the annotations, we calculate inter-annotator agreement using Cohen’s $\kappa$, which {changes from the initial 0.85 to the final 1.0.} This indicates substantial agreement and validates that our GT-inspired procedure yielded reliable and reproducible attributions.